 In order to comply with the Food Safety Modernization Act (FSMA), as well as to continue their commitment to producing high-quality and safe food, Amish Wedding Foods decided to invest in CIFT food safety compliance services to improve all aspects of their food safety program.

 With the changes in regulation, many companies were forced to re-evaluate their current food safety plans, and create or revise programs and policies.

-Due to their large number of product lines, Amish Wedding Foods requires multiple food safety plans, each customized to certain products, equipment, and environments in each production facility.
-CIFT has significant experience in developing food safety documentation for a large variety of situations, and was able to provide expertise on guidance on the creation of each plan.
+Due to their large number of product lines, Amish Wedding Foods requires multiple plans, each customized to certain products, equipment, and environments in each production facility.
+CIFT has significant experience in developing documentation for a large variety of situations, and was able to provide expertise on guidance on the creation of each plan.

 “The team that I collaborated with were extremely helpful and knowledgeable.
 At no time have I felt rushed during the project and the team worked well together, which took a lot of stress off me.” – Keith Hoyt, Quality & Food Safety Compliance Manager, Amish Wedding Foods